niclego/niclego/README.md

 ### I'm an iOS Engineer who likes to make apps for iOS, iPasOS, watchOS, and macOS.

 ## About me
-I am an iOS Engineer with professional experience.
+I am an iOS Engineer with three years of professional experience.

 ## Personal Links
 - @nicmiclego for my Twitter handle